JemWritesCode/42WebDevPiscine/README.md

 #### Ex02:
 Ex05 is Ex02 but built out into a full game.
 Try to think of how to make your classes reusable for building things out.
+To make things clickable on the image you can use GIMP to create areas for a [HTML Image Map.](https://www.w3schools.com/tags/tag_map.asp)
 ![ex02](https://github.com/Jemmeh/42WebDevPiscine/blob/master/Day00/ExplainationImages/Ex02.png?raw=true)

 #### Ex03: